SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Our current hosting will be closed, we need to get ready to move from it when it will happen
+Our current hosting will be closed down, we need to get ready to move away from it when this happens.

 **Includes work**